Survivors Healing Center: Activities

-National statistics show one in three girls and one and six boys are sexually abused by the age of 18 (NCANDS, 2002).
-Responses to sexual abuse vary but there is remarkable consistency in mental health symptoms, especially depression and anxiety.
+National statistics show one in three girls and one in six boys are sexually abused by the age of 18 (NCANDS, 2002).
+Responses to sexual abuse vary, but there is remarkable consistency in mental health symptoms, especially depression and anxiety.
 The Adverse Childhood Experiences study (ACE) demonstrated the relationship between traumatic experiences in childhood, such as physical and sexual abuse, and detrimental health-related behaviors including early initiation of smoking, illicit drug use, adolescent pregnancies, and suicide attempts.
 Participants with a higher ACE index also showed higher risk for obesity, heart disease and addiction problems.
 Additionally, survivors of childhood sexual abuse are vastly over-represented among the ranks of sex workers and those incarcerated.

 For children and youth, there are numerous reactions to the trauma, including interfering with their ability to learn, personality changes, introduction of aggressive behaviors, sleep difficulties, startle reactions and impairment of a child’s sense of self-confidence and trust in the world.

 Part of the mission of SHC is to raise awareness of childhood sexual abuse, which has been called a heavily unreported "epidemic".
 Often childhood sexual abuse goes unreported due to shame of the victim and/or coercion by the family to keep silent.
 In response to this and in association with April National Child Abuse Awareness Month, the Survivors Healing Center runs an annual "Walk to Stop the Silence," an event with the intention of bringing childhood sexual abuse into public awareness.